 Lentil salad will last up to 4 to 5 days refrigerated.
 After day 2 or 3, try spritzing some fresh lemon juice or a drizzle of olive oil in the salad to help rehydrate the lentils.

-More Healthy Lentil Recipes:
+More Favorite Lentil Recipes:

-If you give this lentil salad a try, I’d love for you to leave a rating and review.
+If you give this lentil salad recipe a try, I’d love for you to leave a rating and review.
 Also, be sure snap a pic and tag #dishingouthealth so I can see your beautiful creations.

 Mediterranean Lentil Salad